Benjamin Atkins: Investigation

+In July 1992, FBI Agent Paul Lindsay went through hundreds of tips that garnered no leads until he found the report made by Saunders.
+After interviewing Saunders with Highland Park police, Michigan State Police officer Royce Alston drove Saunders around for over a month until she spotted Atkins on August 20, 1992.

 Arrest

-Atkins was arrested on rape charges on August 21, 1992, after he was identified on a Detroit street by 34-year-old Darlene Saunders, whom Atkins had assaulted in October 1991.
-He categorically denied any involvement in the murders, claiming that he was homosexual.
+On August 20, 1992, Atkins was arrested after he was identified by Saunders Upon his arrest for the assault of Saunders, Atkins denied any involvement in the murders, claiming that he was homosexual.
 After further interrogations, the police officers familiarized him with the psychological profile they had compiled of the killer.
-After 12 hours, Atkins admitted to the murders of 11 women.
-He described in detail the appearance and clothing of the victims, and even indicated the whereabouts of the 10th and 11th victims, 21-year-old Ocinena Waymer and 29-year-old LaTanya Showanda Smith.
+On August 21, after 12 hours, Atkins admitted to the murders of 11 women.
+He described in detail the appearance and clothing of the victims, and even indicated the whereabouts of the victims, Ocinena Waymer and 29-year-old LaTanya Showanda Smith.
 Their disappearances were not connected to the murders until Atkins' confession, and the bodies were found on the indicated place that same day.

-During the interrogation, Atkins said that the motive for the murders was his hatred of girls and women engaged in prostitution.
+During the interrogation, Atkins said that the motive for the murders was his hatred of women engaged in prostitution.
 He stated that he lured his victims into abandoned houses by offering them drugs and alcohol, in addition to paying for their sexual services.

-Contrary to the official version of the investigation, Atkins revealed that the first victim had actually been Patricia George, whom he killed in the fall of 1991.
+Contrary to the official version of the investigation, Atkins revealed that the first victim he killed had actually been Patricia George, in the fall of 1991.

+On September 23, 1992, Saunders, who had helped police in identifying Atkins, was arrested by Detroit Police and was held in custody for 16 days.
+Prosecutors had feared that she would not appear at Atkin's preliminary hearing.
+Saunders stated that she "always intended to appear to testify against Atkins".
+During cross examination, by Atkins' defense attorney, Jeffrey Edison, Saunders admitted that she was a former prostitute and was high on crack cocaine at the time of her attack however according to the Detroit Free Press, Saunders "didn't flinch" and "refused to budge from her basic account".

+After Saunders testified, Judge William Bledsoe of Michigan's 30th District Court ordered that Atkins stand trial on rape and attempted murder charges of Saunders.
+At the conclusion of the hearing regarding Saunders, Atkins waived his right to a preliminary hearing in connection with murder of Debbie Ann Friday.

 Since no physical evidence could be found to incriminate him, Atkins was charged solely based on Saunders' testimony and his own confession.